Skip to main content

 4. Click New Token

-5. Enter in an identifiable name - in this example Intruder Integration
+5. Enter an identifiable name - in this example Intruder Integration

 6. Set an expiry date - the longest expiry date allowable by Azure DevOps is 1 year